Controlled Substances Security Manual

 The safeguarding of controlled substances is a problem confronting all manufacturers, distributors, pharmacies, and other drug handlers.
 Federal law limits the handling of these substances and by regulation requires that they be properly safeguarded at all times.
 The drug Enforcement Administration (DEA) is responsible for ensuring that effective security is maintained.
 The drug industry is responsible for establishing and maintaining effective controls and procedures to prevent diversion.

 This manual outlines the steps needed to establish a competent security system which deters diversion and reduces accessibility for potential abusers.
-Further guidance may be obtained from one of DEA's Field Divisions (listed at the end of this manual) or from the Office of Diversion Control located at our Headquarters in Washington, D.C.
+Further guidance may be obtained from one of DEA's Field Offices or from the Office of Diversion Control located at our Headquarters in Washington, D.C.

 Robert C. Bonner